 When a main character is loyally part of a party or division linked to the government, but is beginning to doubt if said party/division is right about their beliefs and policies, or, in extreme, rebels.
 Often used in dystopian

-fiction - it's common that at the end the rebel's faith is restored, or they get killed.
+fiction.
+In older works, especially Orwellian styled fiction, it was common that at the end the rebel's faith would be restored, or they would be killed.